Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Numerical Examples

+Here, we consider scalar sources and illustrate the performances at the characterized equilibria where the variances of the private and nonprivate random variables are set as $\sigma_X^2=\sigma_Y^2=1$.
+We consider only the privacy-signaling game problem since the information bottleneck solution is simply given by the fully informative or noninformative solution depending on $\delta$ in the case of scalar sources as stated in Corollary~\ref{thm:IBScalar}.
+Since the informative Nash equilibrium coincides with the Stackelberg equilibrium in the case of scalar sources for the privacy-signaling game setup, we do not make a distinction between them.

-Fig.~\ref{fig:1} plots the estimation errors for the private and nonprivate parameters with respect to the privacy ratio.
-The estimation error for the private parameter increases with the privacy ratio since the transmitter removes information related to the private parameter due to enhanced privacy concerns.
-This removal also distorts the information conveyed related to the nonprivate parameter and hence the corresponding estimation error also increases.
+Fig.~\ref{fig:scalar_delta_vs_cost} plots the estimation errors for the private and nonprivate random variables with respect to the privacy ratio where the correlation between them is given by $\rho=0.75$.
+The estimation error for the private random variable increases with the privacy ratio since the transmitter removes information related to the private random variable due to enhanced privacy concerns.
+This removal also distorts the information conveyed related to the nonprivate random variable and hence the corresponding estimation error also increases.

-Fig.~\ref{fig:2} plots the estimation errors for the private and nonprivate parameters with respect to the correlation between them.
+Next, we illustrate the attained costs with respect to both the privacy ratio $\delta$ and the correlation between the random variables $\rho$.
+We plot the estimation errors at the equilibria in Fig.~\ref{fig:scalar_imagesc_private} for the private random variable and in Fig.~\ref{fig:scalar_imagesc_nonprivate} for the nonprivate random variable.
 In the low privacy scenario, the estimation error for $Y$ does not change significantly with respect to the correlation since most of the information contained in $Y$ is conveyed to the receiver regardless of the correlation.
-As a result, more information is leaked related to the private parameter as the correlation is increased.
+As a result, more information is leaked related to the private random variable as the correlation is increased.
 In contrast, in the high privacy scenario, regardless of the correlation, most of the information related to $X$ is removed from the transmitted message.
-Thus, the estimation error for the nonprivate parameter increases with the correlation whereas no significant changes in the estimation error for the private parameter are observed.
+Thus, the estimation error for the nonprivate random variable increases with the correlation whereas no significant changes in the estimation error for the private random variable are observed.

-Finally, Table~\ref{tab:ratOfCoeff} illustrates the tradeoff between \textit{utility} in terms of conveying $Y$ and \textit{privacy} in terms of hiding $X$ by providing the structure of the encoder at the equilibrium for various values of the privacy ratio and correlation.
-It can be inferred that if the privacy ratio is increased while the correlation is kept the same, the information leakage related to the private parameter reduces, as expected.
+Table~\ref{tab:ratOfCoeff} illustrates the tradeoff between \textit{utility} in terms of conveying $Y$ and \textit{privacy} in terms of hiding $X$ by providing the structure of the encoder at the equilibrium for various values of the privacy ratio and correlation.
+It can be inferred that if the privacy ratio is increased while the correlation is kept the same, the information leakage related to the private random variable reduces, as expected.